viernes, 15 de julio de 2022

 She is mainly interested in the novel and in biography.
 Rhyme is "childish" and dishonest.
 "Modern poetry shirks contest with life and is absorbed by the self"—pro poets going out of themselves.
 Modern poetry is vulgar, coarse, ugly, and obscure.

 83- "Again and again she voices her preference for the novel and the drama because they require the writer to enter into other people's minds."
 Advice to critics, too: "Do not dictate to your author; try to become him.
 Be his fellow-worker and accomplice."
 There are no laws in art, no conventions.
-Vs. moral criticis: pro Lamb, Pater...
+Vs. moral criticism: pro Lamb, Pater...
 "The essay should give pleasure", no facts, no dogmas.
 Some fierce attachment to an idea as backbone.

 84- As in Coleridge, the critic must seem to bring to light what was there beforehand, not imposing anything extraneous.
 Criticism is not creation but "an interpretation."

-Not an important contribution—but she singles out her author and stamps his personality-
+Not an important contribution—but she singles out her author and stamps his personality.

 E.M.
 Forster (1879-1970)